 Site 23/24: One June 24, 2006 Milstein Properties was designated by the Authority as the developer of Sites 23 and 24.
 As part of the Milstein lease agreement, it was agreed that the developer would build the core and shell for the Battery Park City Community Center at their base.
-The towers include the 32-story Liberty Luxe and the 22- story Liberty Green and will add 590 LEED certified units to BPC when they become available for purchase in early 2011.
+The towers include the 32-story Liberty Luxe and the 22- story Liberty Green have 590 LEED certified units to BPC.